g-etorri/articles/jncie-self-study/general-sys-features/6-flow-samples-and-grpc.md

 set forwarding-options sampling instance to-SRV1 family inet6 output flow-server 10.10.11.2 version-ipfix template SRV1-IPv6-IPFIX
 set forwarding-options sampling instance to-SRV1 family inet6 output inline-jflow source-address 10.0.0.5
 ```
+Everything looks solid so far.
+But for this to actually work, we need to tie the sampling instance to the FPC where our interface lives.

-Ok, everything looks good now.
-But we need to associate this template for the FPC where the interface is present, and specify in which interface we want to collect the flows.
+Once that's done, we just need to specify on which interface we want to start collecting those flows.
 ```
 set interfaces ge-0/0/6 description to-DC3/ge-0/0/1
 set interfaces ge-0/0/6 unit 0 family inet sampling input